pkarsy/rcCalibrator/README.md

 The solution provided here is simple and I believe very robust. "osccal" utility finds the  correct OSCCAL value and then the (modified)ATmegaBOOT is compiled against this specific OSCCAL value.
 Then it is uploaded to the chip.
 The first think the bootloader does, is to Fix the RC frequency.
+For another atmega chip the OSCCAL value will be different and so on.

 ### Reasons to use an external crystal
 - Generally whenever you need better accuracy than the RC iscillator can